nhasjim/worldcare2.0/README.md

-## How to Develop
+## How to Run the Website on Localhost

 * Run `npm install` in the root directory
-* Run 'npm rebuild node-sass'
+* Run 'npm start server.js'

-* Run `gulp dev` and edit the files as needed
+## How to Develop

-* Most of the code is in index.html
+Most of the code is in index.html
 This is where all of the info is.
 If you want to change a header title, or an image, basically just find the text in the website, and CTRL+F it.
 That should take you to where the location of that text is.

 If you want to change the pictures, you have to get a new picture and put it in the images folder.
 Once it is in the images folder, you can do one of two things.
 Change the code in index.html so that the string for the image name matches the filename of the image you put in the folder, or you can change the filename of the image you put in the folder to match the string in the code, and you would also have to delete the previous filename.